helthe/TurbolinksBundle/README.md

 # HeltheTurbolinksBundle

-The HeltheTurbolinksBundle is a direct port of the rails [turbolinks](https://github.com/rails/turbolinks) gem and [jquery.turbolinks](https://github.com/kossnocorp/jquery.turbolinks) gem for your Symfony2 application.
+The HeltheTurbolinksBundle integrates the [Helthe Turbolinks Component](https://github.com/helthe/Turbolinks) with your Symfony2 application.

-## Versions

-Current library versions used:

- * turbolinks: v2.1.0
- * jquery.turbolinks: v2.0.1

 ## Installation

-### Step 1: Composer
+### Step 1: Add package requirement in Composer

+#### Manually

 Add the following in your `componser.json`: